The COVID-19 pandemic is an uncertain and challenging time for our community.

-The Australian Government and NSW Health are rolling out a free COVID-19 vaccination program.
+The Australian Government and NSW Health have a free COVID-19 vaccination program.

 There are multiple places in the Wollongong area where you can get vaccinated, including the Illawarra Shoalhaven Mass Vaccination Centre and selected general practitioners and medical centres.

-To find out more about COVID-19 vaccinations, check your eligibility and book a vaccination, please visit the NSW Health website.
+To find out more about COVID-19 vaccinations, check your eligibility and book a vaccination or booster, please visit the NSW Health website.